rabiulhassandev/library-management-system/api.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to IQBAL HASAN via [info@iqbalhasan.dev](mailto:info@iqbalhasan.dev).
+If you discover a security vulnerability within Laravel, please send an e-mail to Rabiul Hassan via [info@iqbalhasan.dev](mailto:info@iqbalhasan.dev).
 All security vulnerabilities will be promptly addressed.

 ## License